Hussi503/Interview-Questions/AWS/Ec2&general (61)/questions.md

 ### 🔹 Q23.
 What commands do you use after resizing an EBS volume?
 First, I verify the new disk size:  **lsblk**

 This confirms whether AWS-level resize is reflected at the OS level.
 Then I check filesystem type: **df-T**

-Next, I extend the partition : **sudo growpart /dev/xvda 1** After that, I resize the filesystem based on type:
+Next, I extend the partition : **sudo growpart /dev/xvda 1**

+After that, I resize the filesystem based on type:
          For XFS (Amazon Linux / RHEL): **sudo xfs_growfs /**

 For EXT4 (Ubuntu, etc.): **sudo resize2fs /dev/xvda1**

 Finally, I validate everything: **df -h**

 After resizing EBS, I verify disk using lsblk, extend the partition with growpart, resize filesystem using xfs_growfs or resize2fs based on FS type, and finally validate with df -h — ensuring the new space is actually usable.

 ### 🔹 Q24.
 Can you attach a single EBS volume to multiple EC2 instances?
+By default, an EBS volume can be attached to only one EC2 instance at a time.
+However, using EBS Multi-Attach with io1/io2 volumes, we can attach a single volume to multiple instances within the same AZ.
+But in production, this is used only for cluster-aware applications because standard file systems like EXT4/XFS can cause data corruption.
+For general shared storage use cases, we prefer EFS instead.

 ### 🔹 Q25.
 How do you create a custom AMI from an EC2 instance?